-Voice has launched a refreshed, dual brand for Chamber Music New Zealand (CMNZ) as part of its creative partnership with CMNZ.
-While Chamber Music New Zealand remains the presenting organisation, Music Up Close and Puoro Taupiri are the new consumer-facing sister brands used to engage audiences.
+The development of a dual brand for Chamber Music New Zealand (CMNZ) was part of the creative partnership with CMNZ.
+While CMNZ remains the presenting organisation, Music Up Close and Puoro Taupiri were developed as the new consumer-facing sister brands used to engage audiences.

 “We are a uniquely New Zealand organisation, a genuine champion of this country’s multicultural society,” says CMNZ CEO Peter Walls.
 “We needed to communicate our respect and eagerness to engage with our developing cultural landscape, starting with our indigenous heritage.
 By creating a duo logo identity and integrating Te Reo Māori we hope to illustrate our commitment to treasuring Māori culture and Te Reo Māori as our taonga and connecting with communities across Aotearoa.”